Matrix Decomposition and Applications: Regularization and Identifiability: Extension to General Matrices

-The regularization parameters $\lambda_z, \lambda_w\in \real$ are used to balance the trade-off between the accuracy of the approximation and the smoothness of the computed solution.
-The selection of the parameters is typically problem dependent and can be obtained by \textit{cross-validation}.
-Again, we conclude the process in Algorithm~\ref{alg:als-regularizer}.
+The regularization parameters $\lambda_z, \lambda_w\in \real_{++}$ are used to balance the trade-off between the accuracy of the approximation and the smoothness of the computed solution.
+The selection of these parameters is typically problem-dependent and can be determined through \textit{cross-validation} (CS).
+Again, we summarize the regularized ALS procedure in Algorithm~\ref{alg:als-regularizer}.
+We will also introduce the \textit{alternating direction methods of multipliers (ADMM)} for solving matrix factorization problems with $\ell_2$ or $\ell_1$ regularization in Section~\ref{section:nmf_admm_all}, where the method can be extended to other types of regularizations and constraints, such as nonnegativity constraints.

+The $\ell_2$ (or $\ell_1$ ) regularizations can be applied to generalize the ALS problem to general matrices.
+However, we will consider the case where some entries of the matrix $\bA$ are missing.
+This leads to the matrix completion problem.
+In this sense, the $\ell_1$ and $\ell_2$ regularizations are not the only applicable regularizations; for example, the \textit{nuclear norm} \footnote{Also called the \textit{Schatten 1-norm} or \textit{trace norm}.} of $\bW\bZ$ (the sum of singular values of the matrix) can be applied, for which the \textit{Soft-Impute for matrix completion} algorithm guarantees the recovery of the matrix when the number of observed entries $z$ satisfies $ z\geq C r n \log n, $ where the underlying matrix $\bA$ is of size $\real^{n\times n}$ and $C > 0$ is a fixed universal constant \citep{gross2011recovering, hastie2015statistical}.
+However, the $\ell_2$ regularization on $\bW$ and $\bZ$ can somehow be reformulated into the nuclear norm form (see Problem~\ref{problem:nuclear_equi}).

+\paragraph{Regularization as constraints and identifiability.} Regularization terms, such as $\lambda_w\normf{\bW}^2$ in \eqref{equation:als-regularion-full-matrix}, can be interpreted as constraints like $\normf{\bW}\leq C$, where $C$ is a constant, via Lagrangian multipliers (see, for example, \citet{boyd2004convex} or Section~\ref{section:reg_geom_inter}).
+Different constraints can be placed on the factors $\bW$ and $\bZ$.
+For example, the nonnegativity constraint discussed in Chapter~\ref{chapter:nmf} and the sparsity constraint discussed in Section~\ref{section:reg_geom_inter}.
+Moreover, the two matrices $\bW\in\real^{M\times K}$ and $\bZ\in\real^{K\times N}$ have $(M+N)K$ degrees of freedom.
+However, due to the scaling degree of freedom of the columns of $\bW$ and rows of $\bZ$ in $\bA=\bW\bZ$, the factorization $\bW\bZ$ has $(M+N-1)K$ degrees of freedom: $\bW[:, k]\bZ[k,:] = (\gamma\bW[:, k])(\frac{1}{\gamma}\bZ[k,:])$ for any scalar $\gamma\neq 0$ and $k\in\{1,2,\ldots,K\}$.
+Therefore, the factorization is not identifiable.
+Regularization helps reduce overfitting and addresses the issue of identifiability by incorporating prior information through constraints.